ItamarSerafim/ngchat/README.md

 # app
 This is a simple app that uses socket io + angularjs v1.2.32.

-The client sends a message to the server and the server broadcast this message back.
+The client sends a message to the server and the server broadcasts this message back.

 ![Screenshot](prints/chat-001.png)

 ### TODO:
-- [x] Create a new project on Github
+- [x] Create a new project on Github.
 - [x] Right now it is only showing the last message.
 We need it to list all the messages sent in a session.
 It could be a list `ul > li`.
 - [x] Add the date and time for each message.
 - [x] Add a validation, don't let the user hit send if there nothing to be sent.